docx-editor 1.x has shipped. Vue support, i18n, agents.

 Until recently, the only options were:

-docx-js-editor takes a different approach: it parses OOXML on the client, renders it with ProseMirror, and exports back to .docx — all in the browser.
+docx-js-editor parses OOXML on the client, renders it with ProseMirror, and exports back to .docx in the browser.

 Prerequisites

 You need a React project.
-Any framework works — Vite, Next.js, Remix, Astro — as long as it supports React components.
+Vite, Next.js, Remix, and Astro all work as long as the editor component renders on the client.

 node --version # v18 or later